garyhlai/garys-notebook-gatsby/src/pages/2020-10-03_1/index.md

 This is why we need to apply masking - we don't want each word in the decoder to see the words that come after it.
 The way we do that is by setting the attention paid to the subsequent words to 0.
 The paper describes this as setting the scaled dot-product attention to −∞, which essentially makes the attention weight (a softmax vector) 0, because e^(−∞) = 0.

 Thus, masking helps prevent the decoder from cheating by paying all of the attention to the immediate next word and allow the Transformer's full advantages to take effect!

+### Footnotes

+1. Note that this changes a bit when you're using <u>[scheduled sampling](https://www.garysnotebook.com/20200630_1)</u>, where you use a mix of actual previous words and predicted previous words during training.